Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras

-which proves the equivariant property of the linear layer.
+A linear layer can be viewed as a matrix multiplication on the right (feature dimension $C$), which does not affect the adjoint operation as matrix multiplication on the left (geometric dimension $K$), thus preserving the equivariance property:

 It is worth mentioning that we ignore the bias term to preserve the equivariance.
-Lastly, similar to the Vector Neurons, the weights may or may not be shared across the elements $\mathbf{x}$ of $\mathcal{X}$.
+Lastly, similar to the Vector Neurons, the weights may or may not be shared across the elements $\mathbf{x}$ in $\{\mathbf{x}\}_N$.